 Home Mortgage Tax Deduction

 The 2017 tax law also restricted the mortgage interest deduction to loans equal to or less than $750,000.
-The result is that some taxpayers buying expensive homes are finding other ways to finance their purchases, Sprong said.
+The result is that some taxpayers buying expensive homes are finding other ways to finance their purchases, Sprong said, and you can also contact professionals family lawyers.

 Instead of taking out a mortgage for the full amount, some taxpayers are taking out a mortgage up to the $750,000 limit, and then in a separate transaction borrowing the additional funds through a regular loan.